PreveenSankhala/GARFANAInfuxDB123/README.md

 ## 5 .
-Command for the Setup or Configuration
+Command for the Setup or Configuration:

 **Step 1  Update Your System**
 <div style="page-break-after: always"></div>